hashicorp/terraform/website/source/docs/providers/scaleway/index.html.markdown

 ```

-You'll need to provide your Scaleway organization and Auth token,
+You'll need to provide your Scaleway organization and access key,
 so that Terraform can connect.
 If you don't want to put
 credentials in your configuration file, you can leave them
 out: